 Major credit cards and debit cards accepted.
 Paypal accepted.

-Other: You can call your insurance company (look for phone number for Mental Health / Substance Abuse services on the back of your card) and ask if you have coverage for out of network providers.
-Usually this requires a higher deductible and lower reimbursement.
-I can provide you with a receipt for services which you can submit for reimbursement.
+Other: You may want to call your insurance company (look for phone number for Mental Health / Substance Abuse services on the back of your card) and ask if you have coverage for out of network providers.
+Usually this requires a higher deductible and lower reimbursement, and for some people it is more cost effective to private pay for a set number of sessions.
+I can provide you with a receipt for services which you can submit for reimbursement if needed.